Introduction

 Afghanistan and is one of the country's most productive agricultural

-regions.
 While it has been one of the most documented irrigation systems in

 Idaho in 1946, such archival information about the area is not readily